Leonw98/ctdc_analysis/README.md

 ---

 ## 1. 🎯 Project Objectives

-- Audit the CTDC dataset for **missingness and completeness**.
+- Audit the CTDC dataset for **missingness and completeness**
-- Reshape the data into a **long format** suitable for BI tools.
+- Reshape the data into a **long format** suitable for BI tools
-- Integrate **UN population data** to normalise case counts per 100k population.
+- Integrate **UN population data** to normalise case counts per 100k population
-- Build **Power BI dashboards** that balance absolute counts, per‑capita rates, and coverage indicators.
+- Build **Power BI dashboards** that balance absolute counts, per‑capita rates, and coverage indicators
-- Provide **insights by gender, age, region, and exploitation type**.
+- Provide **insights by gender, age, region, and exploitation type**
-- Recommend **governance and standardisation steps** for future data collection.
+- Recommend **governance and standardisation steps** for future data collection

 ---

 ## 2. 📂 Repository Structure

 ```
 ctdc_analysis/
 │